QoS-Aware Downlink Beamforming for Joint Transmission in Multi-Cell Networks

 which is a function of $\bm{\Theta}_{ib}$ given in \eqref{eq: Theta_ib} that depends on $\lambda_{iu}$.
 This suggests that one can iteratively optimize $\lambda_{iu}$ and $\hat{\mathbf{w}}_{ib,iu}$ until convergence.

-Based on the obtained optimal JT uplink receive beamformer $\hat{\mathbf{w}}_{ib,iu}$ and the UL-DL duality, the optimal downlink JT beamforming can be derived from the following theorem. \begin{Thm} The optimal DL JT beamforming ${\mathbf{w}}_{ib,iu}$ is a scaled version of the UL JT beamforming $\hat{\mathbf{w}}_{ib,iu}$ as given by
+Based on the obtained receive beamformer $\hat{\mathbf{w}}_{ib,iu}$ and the UL-DL duality, the optimal DL JT beamforming can be derived from the following theorem. \begin{Thm} The optimal DL JT beamforming ${\mathbf{w}}_{ib,iu}$ is a scaled version of the UL JT beamforming $\hat{\mathbf{w}}_{ib,iu}$ as given by